nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/static-meshes/static-meshes.md

 ---
 description: How to export and use Static Meshes from Unreal Engine
-sidebar_position: 3
 tags: [assets]
 ---

 # Static Meshes

 A Static Mesh is the most straightforward asset to be imported and used in nanos world, as they don’t have skeleton, their usage is very seamless.
-In nanos world Static Meshes are mainly used for [Props](./scripting-reference/classes/character.mdx) and/or Weapons.
+In nanos world Static Meshes are mainly used for [Props](./scripting-reference/classes/prop.mdx) and [StaticMesh](./scripting-reference/classes/static-mesh.mdx) entities.

-:::caution
+:::tip

 Please do not confuse with nanos world [Static Mesh](./scripting-reference/classes/static-mesh.mdx) Class!